Memories of WWI in Bryncoch

 A hand-written set of reminiscences about village life in Bryncoch at the time of the First World War came to light in 2014, the year when the centenary of the war’s outbreak was commemorated.
 Situated on the northern outskirts of Neath, Bryncoch was then a small, rural community whose main employer was the Main Colliery Company.
 The author is believed to be Charles Gunthorpe Reynolds born in 1910 who, in writing of his schooldays from 1914 -1924, incidentally provides an insight into life on the home front.
 Found by Huw Pudner amongst family papers and transcribed by Neath Antiquarian Society Honorary Librarian Virginia Jones, the following edited extracts have been compiled by Jeffrey Griffiths.

 Horse power at this time really meant horse power and, except for the railways and a few steam-driven wagons, horses were used for almost all forms of transport.
 All the horses at the Plough and Harrow farm and from other local farms were commandeered by the Army.
-Up to a dozen or more horses could be seen on the road on their way to Neath with a mounted officer behind and foot soldiers in front walking to control the animals.
+Up to a dozen or more horses could be seen on the road on their way to Neath with a mounted officer behind and foot soldiers walking in front to control the animals.

 In 1914 an aeroplane appeared in the sky at Bryncoch and landed in a field, stopping there for a week or so.
 This caused much excitement - no doubt this was the first time that most villagers had ever seen a plane in flight and they flocked to see this new wonder machine.